Skip to content

-The Norwegian Mother and Child Cohort Study is supported by the Norwegian Ministry of Health and Care Services and the Ministry of Education and Research.
+The Norwegian Mother, Father and Child Cohort Study is supported by the Norwegian Ministry of Health and Care Services and the Ministry of Education and Research.
 We are grateful to all the participating families in Norway who take part in this on-going cohort study.

-The following text should be used inn all manuscript based on the MoBa genomic dataset (MoBa Genetics):
+The following text should be included in all manuscripts based on the genetic data (MoBa Genetics):